unicitynetwork/alpha/README.md

 The top layer provides a Proof of Work trust anchor - anchoring the second layer and providing new coins through mining which can then be extracted and used off-chain in the Agent layer.

 This codebase implements the top layer and uses a fork of Bitcoin (Scash).
-It is not designed to be a transaction system and 99% of the codebase is redundant - transactions are executed at the Agent layer not in the Proof of Work layer.
-Transactions are still needed (coinbase, mining pool shares) but discouraged.
+It is not designed to be a transaction system and 99% of the codebase is redundant - transactions are executed at the Agent layer not in the Consensus Layer.
+Transactions are still needed (coinbase, mining pool shares) but they are discouraged - consensus layer transactions are expensive and cumbersome - each utxo has to be transferred indivudally.
+Transactions at the agent layer are anonymous, frictionless and untraceable.

+See batch UTXO transaction instructions [here.] (alpha/sending_transactions.md)

 The major changes from the Bitcoin codebase